h5py/h5py/docs/config.rst

         container creation order is tracked, its links and attributes are iterated in ascending creation order (consistent with ``dict`` in Python 3.7+); otherwise in ascending alphanumeric order.
-Global configuration value can be overriden for particular container by specifying ``track_order`` argument to :class:`h5py.File`, :meth:`h5py.Group.create_group`,
+Global configuration value can be overridden for particular container by specifying ``track_order`` argument to :class:`h5py.File`, :meth:`h5py.Group.create_group`,
         :meth:`h5py.Group.create_dataset`.
 The default is ``False``.